realworldocaml/book/book/classes/README.md

 module AbstractStack : sig
    type 'a t = < pop: 'a option; push: 'a -> unit >

-   val make : unit -> 'a t
+   val make : 'a list -> 'a t
 end = Stack
 ```